Discovery Klingons and Star Trek's Continuity

 It is clear that Discovery couldn't have been made with the crude visual effects of the 1960s, with sets consisting of colorfully illuminated cardboard and with moustached TOS Klingons.
 There are wonderful fan-made TOS revivals such as Star Trek New Voyages and Star Trek Continues, but hardly any fan would honestly demand from a modern TV series to look like that (although this is a frequent strawman used in an attempt to discredit my actual position).
 In fact, we already have an awesome and well-established Klingon make-up and styling since "Star Trek: The Motion Picture".
 There was nothing wrong or dated about the iconic look of the TMP Klingons and about their almost equally famous ship designs, like the D7/K't'inga or the Bird-of-Prey.
 They used to be the arguably most recognizable aliens of any science fiction series.
 Even casual fans and people with otherwise no ties to Star Trek were fond of the Klingon looks.

 It is true that Star Trek had plenty of inconsistent visuals already before Discovery, and few people have cared more for them than me.
 But with the new Klingons and some other questionable design decisions the makers of the series cross a line.
 We're not talking about the Trills, a race that appeared just once on TNG before it was decided to alter their appearance for DS9.
 We're not talking about make-up updates thanks to new techniques, like the moving antennae of the Andorians on Enterprise.
 We're not talking about something that may ever make sense in canon or only in our headcanon, like the previous changes to the Klingons.
 Discovery is and will always be visually incompatible with everything that came before.
+The visuals are one of several aspects in which Discovery is Star Trek in name only.

 What's worse, Discovery does not try to extend the painting the way that all previous series did, including Enterprise.
 It paints over the canvas of the existing Star Trek.
 Setting the series in the 2250s was the first big mistake because canon problems are inevitable once new stories are shoehorned into an era that is already taken by an old series.

 The second mistake, the visual redefinition, may have been more tolerable in a series set in an unclaimed era.
 It may have even been possible without any harm to the old Trek, in a 25th century series that could have passed off the new aliens as a race not yet encountered instead as Klingons.
 In a "historical" in-universe context, however, it only adds insult to injury.
 It is like the redesigned Klingons, ship designs, clothes and interiors speak to us, saying that the look of the old Star Trek was crap and that only the latest visual update is endorsed.
-I don't want to imply that the Discovery producers and production designers hate the style of the existing Star Trek and wanted to get away with it at any rate.
+I don't want to imply that the Discovery producers and production designers hate the style of the pre-existing Star Trek and wanted to get away with it at any rate.
 They may have done their best to make the design of the series work for themselves.
 But whatever their self-perception is, they failed to pay the old Star Trek the due respect.
 From now, watching the old Star Trek with the old Klingons is impaired by the knowledge that the manufacturer has ended the support for this legacy product.

 The Klingon Forehead Problem - the history of the legendary continuity problem until Enterprise